| (Editor's notes:

 on a range of performance criteria, typically including a satisfactory

 level of distributable profits and capital.
+What

 Is Core Capital?
+Core capital

 is defined as a financial institution's adjusted common equity.